ch4ot1c/bitcoin/doc/init.md

 as this password is security critical to securing the wallet should the wallet be enabled.

-If bitcoind is run with the "-server" flag (set by default), and no rpcpassword is set, it will use a special cookie file for authentication.
+If bitcoind is run with the `-server` flag (set by default), and no rpcpassword is set, it will use a special cookie file for authentication.
 The cookie is generated with random content when the daemon starts, and deleted when it exits.
 Read access to this file controls who can access it through RPC.

-By default the cookie is stored in the data directory, but it's location can be overridden with the option '-rpccookiefile'.
+By default the cookie is stored in the data directory, but its location can be overridden with the option `-rpccookiefile`.

 This allows for running bitcoind without having to do any manual configuration.